behavioral-data/Homekit2020/README.md

 Once you have approval, follow these steps:
 1. Install the Synapse CLI by following [these instructions](https://help.synapse.org/docs/Installing-Synapse-API-Clients.1985249668.html#InstallingSynapseAPIClients-CommandLine).
 2. Download the zipped data with `synapse get syn32804645`
-3. Create the data directory `unzip homekit2020neurips.zip -d data`
+3. Create the data directory `mkdir data; unzip homekit2020neurips.zip -d data/processed`

 ### Running your first job
 This project was designed to be run primarily from the command line (although it _could_ be run from a notebook, e.g. by importing `src` ).
 You can run a simple job with: